 A hotel never truly closes, and neither should your security.
 Your property needs protection around the clock, so it’s essential to choose a provider that offers 24/7 security services.
 A security issue can arise at any moment, and you need a team that can respond immediately, day or night.
 Discuss their protocols for handling after-hours incidents and emergencies.
 What is their average response time?
 Who is your point of contact during a crisis?
 A reliable partner will have a clear and efficient plan in place to ensure your hotel is always protected, giving you and your guests peace of mind.

-Proper Licensing and Insurance
+Always Verify Their Licensing and Insurance

 This is a critical, non-negotiable step in your selection process.
 Any security provider you consider must be fully licensed, bonded, and insured in compliance with state regulations.
 This protects your hotel from significant liability in the event of an incident.
 Ask for copies of their business license, state security license, and certificates of insurance.
 A professional and transparent company will provide this documentation without hesitation.
 Choosing a properly insured provider ensures that every guard on your property is fully vetted and qualified to protect your people and assets, safeguarding your hotel’s reputation and finances.